-ENGLISH STUDIES \square HSC $\sqrt{}$ × Board Endorsed Course Category A × 1 Unit X V \square \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: \$10
+ENGLISH STUDIES $oldsymbol{ abla}$ × \square × Board Endorsed Course Category A HSC 1 Unit \square × V \square Content Endorsed Course Category B ATAR 2 Unit Course contribution: \$10 What is this course about?

 This course is designed to meet the specific needs of students who wish to refine their skills and knowledge in English and consolidate their literacy skills.
 It is a course for students who are seeking an alternative to the English Standard course and who intend to proceed from school directly into employment or vocational training.